TYPO3/tailor/README.md

 another tag, you have to add the current ones along with the new one.
 You can use `ter:details` to get the current state.

-### Transfer the ownership of an extension to another user
+### Transfer ownership of an extension to another user

 It's possible to transfer one of your extensions to another user.
 Therefore, use the `ter:transfer` command providing the extension